otterdev-io/jet-cdk/packages/jet/README.md

 Don't forget to add `.jetrc.json5` and `.jet` to your gitignore.

 # Node development
-If you are using Node functions, you may want to install `esbuild` in your repo, otherwise cdk will set up a docker environment to build your functions, which can take some time.
+If you are using Node functions, you may want to install `esbuild` in your app's dependencies, otherwise cdk will set up a docker environment to build your functions, which can take some time.

-# More documentation to come!
+## More documentation to come!